IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## What does the F1 and F2 distribution of all phonetic segments that contain the labels *I*, *o:*, *u:*, *V* or *\@* look like? {#sec:app-chap-useCases-q2}

-Once again we will initially query the `emuDB` to retrieve the segments we are interested in as shown in R Example \@ref(rexample:usecases-uc2query).
+Once again we will initially query the `emuDB` to retrieve the segments we are interested in as shown in the R code snippet below.

 ```r